Progress report for WSP20-008

 - Introduce the Washington State Soil Health Initiative and main priorities through the coming years.

 Through a partnership with Tilth Alliance, we were able to support three sessions at the 2022 Tilth Conference.
-These sessions included BioFumigation: Sustaining the Future of Agriculture, Unique Food Safety Challenges for Organic Fruit Growers in Washington State, and Introducing the Washington State Soil Health Initiative: Panel Discussion and Listening Session.
+These sessions included BioFumigation: Sustaining the Future of Agriculture, Unique Food Safety Challenges for Organic Fruit Growers in Washington State and Introducing the Washington State Soil Health Initiative: Panel Discussion and Listening Session.

 These sessions provided multiple perspectives into challenges and sustainable solutions to pressing issues in current agricultural production.
-Attendance was primarily producers and consultants, with the Washington State Soil Health Initiative (WaSHI) panel being the best attended at 20 people.
+Attendance was primarily producers and consultants, with the Washington State Soil Health Initiative (WaSHI) panel being the best attended with 20 people.
 Through the WaSHI panel, 95% of survey respondents stated they learned new information through this session, though 32% stated that they would implement practices from this session.
-It was noted on multiple occasions that the information was useful in understanding soil health metrics and new policy, but was a more conceptual rather than practical session.
+It was noted on multiple occasions that the information was useful in understanding soil health metrics and new policy but was a more conceptual rather than practical session.
 Participants expressed gratitude for the openness and practicality of the presenters and stated they would be “looking forward to participating in the future”.

 The Biofumigation and Food Safety Challenges sessions had 15 and 8 participants, respectively.
 Through the Biofumigation session, 100% of survey respondents stated that they learned new information and 92% stated they would be implementing techniques learned through this session.
 They noted that this session provided “useful” and “deep” breadth of knowledge.
 The Food Safety session reported that 40% of survey respondents learned new information and 40% would implement new techniques.
 Due to the lower attendance and response rate, responses were heavily influenced by profession.
 Respondents noted that while the session was relevant and interesting, they were not likely to use the information unless they were a farmer.

 Facilitate knowledge gain for 100 agricultural professionals by providing mini-grants for attending and hosting professional development events.
 Topics will vary but will include priority areas described above and other sustainable agriculture areas of need.
-Proposals will be accepted on a rolling basis and events will be completed before the end of the grant period

-PNDSA Annual Cropping Systems Conference
+PNDSA Annual Cropping Systems Conference (Attendance)

 The PNDSA Annual Cropping Systems Conference is a producer-focused continuing education event for the applied aspects of soil health, cropping system diversification, and this year was very focused on ‘Regenerative Ag.’
 The keynotes and sessions covered many topics including a global context of production ag, soil testing for biology, roller crimping cover crops, industrial hemp production, the implications of climate change and the carbon market for ag, and the regenerative agriculture headliner for the special session John Kempf.

-Wetland Training Institute’s Basic Wetland Delineation
+Wetland Training Institute’s Basic Wetland Delineation (Attendance)

 The Wetland Training Institute’s Basic Wetland Delineation course offered both a self-paced online lecture series and two-day field practicum in the Marysville/Arlington area.
 Participants learned the technical guidelines for wetland delineations, including field indicators of hydrophytic vegetation, hydric soils, and wetland hydrology, as well as methods for making jurisdictional determinations and methods for applying to difficult situations.

 Whidbey Island Conservation District partners with staff from Washington State University Extension Island County Farm and Food Systems Program on a regular basis through the “Whidbey Island Growers Association” – an informal group of farmers on the island who’ve been meeting regularly since 2015 with WICD and WSU as the coordinators of this group.
 “WIGA” as it is called is in the process of looking to the future of how and what they’d like to learn about as farmers.
 It seems like the group is trending toward wanting to have another series of educational speakers come to potlucks and teach them about “hot topics” and attendee is prepared to conduct the “Rural Property Prep” workshop at a future WIGA potluck with emphasis on HEL/WC information and wetlands management in the coming year.
-Through this partnership with WSU staff, they will also learn and glean this information to relay to their audiences as well.
+Through this partnership with WSU staff, they will also learn and glean this information to relay to their audiences.

 Environmental stewardship, at its core, requires systems-based solutions and practices to address the complex challenges we are experiencing today in the agricultural industry.
-Land use alteration is occurring at a quick pace in our Pacific Northwest region, brought on by residential and commercial development on thousands of acres of historical farm and forest land.
+Land use alteration is occurring at a quick pace in our Pacific Northwest region, brought on by residential and commercial development on thousands of acres of historic farm and forest land.
 Combined with the precipitation shifts and more extreme weather events - a result of climate change - our farmers are at a crossroads.
 Gone are the days of easily bending the landscape to suit their needs.
 The way many producers have farmed for decades no longer works as well on the properties they own, requiring a shift in both thinking and doing.
 Instead of adapting the land to us, what our region is experiencing is asking us to adapt ourselves and our farming practices to the land.
-Conventional, and even sustainable, agriculture movements have traditionally followed a premise that we can indefinitely adapt our landscapes to suit our needs and grow the crops we want.
+Conventional, and even sustainable, agriculture movements have traditionally followed the premise that we can indefinitely adapt our landscapes to suit our needs and grow the crops we want.
 With the emergence of regenerative agriculture in popular culture today, consumers are asking for farmers to demonstrate not just how well they are producing their food, but also how they are contributing to greater ecological integrity through soil building, water quality improvements, and carbon sequestration.

-Climate Conversations (in progress)
+Climate Conversations (Attending)

 Climate Conversations is a 5-session online class that focuses on effectively and authentically engaging others in discussing climate change.
 The program will result in tangible communication skills, with the opportunity to practice how to talk about climate science in a variety of settings, including conversations with colleagues, clients, and family.